Van T. Barfoot

-Van Thomas Barfoot (born Van Thurman Barfoot; June 15, 1919 – March 2, 2012) was a United States Army officer and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in World War II.
+Van Thomas Barfoot (born Van Thurman Barfoot; June 15, 1919 – March 2, 2012) was a United States Army officer and a recipient of the United States military's highest decoration, the Medal of Honor, for his actions in World War II.

 Early life

 Barfoot was born on June 15, 1919, in Edinburg, Mississippi.
-His grandmother was Choctaw, but Barfoot himself was not an official member of the Choctaw Nation; although he was eligible, his parents never enrolled him.
+His grandmother was Choctaw, but Barfoot himself was not an official member of the Choctaw Nation; although he was eligible to become an enrolled member of the tribe, his parents never did so.

 Military career

 After enlisting in the Army from Carthage, Mississippi, in 1940 and completing his training, Barfoot served with the 1st Infantry Division in Louisiana and Puerto Rico.
 In December 1941, he was promoted to sergeant and reassigned to the Headquarters Amphibious Force Atlantic Fleet in Quantico, Virginia, where he served until the unit was deactivated in 1943.
-He next joined the 157th Infantry Regiment, 45th Infantry Division, and was shipped to Europe.
+He next joined the 157th Infantry Regiment, 45th Infantry Division ("Thunderbird"), and was shipped to Europe.

 World War II

 During the Italian Campaign Barfoot participated in a series of amphibious landings: the Allied invasion of Sicily in July 1943, the invasion of mainland Italy at Salerno in September 1943, and finally the landings at Anzio in late January 1944.
 His unit pushed inland from Anzio, and by May 1944 had reached the small town of Carano in southern Italy, in the province of Latina.
 They set up defensive positions and Barfoot conducted patrols to scout the German lines.
-When his company was ordered to attack on the morning of 23 May 1944, Barfoot, now a technical sergeant, asked for permission to lead a squad.
-Because of the patrols he had made, he knew the terrain and the minefield which lay in front of the German position.
+When his company was ordered to attack on the morning of May 23, 1944, Barfoot, now a technical sergeant, asked for permission to lead a squad.
+Because of the patrols he had made, he knew the terrain and the layout of the minefield which was in front of the German position.
 He advanced alone through the minefield, following ditches and depressions, until he came within a few yards of a machine gun nest on the German flank.
 After taking out the gun and its crew with a hand grenade, he entered the German trench and advanced on a second machine gun, killing two soldiers and capturing three others.
 When he reached a third machine gun, the entire crew surrendered to him.
 Others also surrendered, and Barfoot captured a total of seventeen German soldiers and killed eight.

-When the Germans launched an armored counterattack with three Tiger tanks directly against his positions later that day, Barfoot disabled the lead tank with a bazooka, killed part of its crew with his Thompson submachine gun, and turned the German attack.
+When the Germans launched an armored counterattack with three Tiger tanks directly against his positions later that day, Barfoot disabled the lead tank with a bazooka, killed part of its crew with his Thompson submachine gun, and turned back the German attack.
 He then advanced into enemy-held territory and destroyed an abandoned German artillery piece.
 He returned to his own lines and helped two wounded soldiers from his squad to the rear.